 You will need to be particularly thorough, especially if you have an established drug-habit, but it’s well worth the effort.
 While the Macujo Method is hard on your hair and needs a little investment with its ingredients, it’s worked magnificently for a lot of people, and it will work for you too.

-Here are 3 final pieces of advice:
+Here are 3 final pieces of advice on the Macujo Method:

 - Remember to be thorough with your wash, don’t take any shortcuts.

 - Don’t let the acids or the detergent near your eyes or face.